 - The loan going into default

-Going back to our original example shows the importance of timely submission of you paperwork for your yearly income certification.
-If you miss a deadline, you are automatically put back in the standard repayment plan.
+Going back to our original example shows the importance of timely submission of your paperwork for your yearly income certification.
+Missing a deadline means the borrower is placed back on the standard repayment plan.
 This change in repayment triggers interest capitalization.
-Don’t miss any deadline!
+Don’t miss an income-certification deadline!

 New Rules Help Borrowers Avoid Capitalized Interest Charges